Pilatus PC-10: Twin Project PC-10

 Under the name Twin Project PC-10 is a slightly larger plane was designed which possessed on the left rear fuselage just a passenger sliding door that opens to the rear.
 For it in the rear fuselage a loading door was built.
 The aircraft would have a total length of 13.50 m, a height of 6.08 meters and a wingspan of 19 meters.
 The machine should be able to transport 16 people, or nearly 2 tons of cargo.
 It had been equipped with a fixed landing gear and two Garrett TPE-331 or Pratt & Whitney PT6A-27 turboprop engines.
 Externally, the latter two designs regarding chassis, wings and engine assembly resembled strongly the DHC-6 Twin Otter, but the tailplane difference to an enlarged version of the Pilatus PC-6 and Pilatus PC -8 Twin Porter used that has no sweep.
 Development of the PC-10 was later transferred to Poligrat but little progress was made.

 PC-10 Masterporter

 The PC-10 Masterporter was a project for a military cargo plane.
 Designed as a high-decker with two turbopropturbines, with a two-man cockpit, retractable landing gear and rear loading ramp.
 The size and design of the PC-10 Masterporter would have roughly corresponded to the CASA C-212.
-Since the demand for such an aircraft in the Swiss Air Force as a launch costumer could not assert itself, the project was terminated.
+Since the demand for such an aircraft in the Swiss Air Force as a launch customer could not assert itself, the project was terminated.